florinn/typemoq/README.md

 Installing
 -------------
-**To be able to use TypeMoq, your project should target ECMAScript 5 or above**
+**To be able to use TypeMoq, your project should target ECMAScript 5**

 ```
 npm install typemoq